tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** These guys won a cool $18 milli around this time last year and thought, "We might be pretty good at Dota.
-Let's keep doing this together."
+**How did this roster happen?** These guys collectively won a cool $18 milli this time last year and thought, "We might be pretty good at this Dota thing.
+Let's keep playing together."

 **How was their DPC year?** 1810 points